TV anchor Imran Riaz Khan ‘safe at home’ after being missing for over 4 months

 He was last known to be taken to Cantt police station after his arrest and later to the Sialkot prison.
 On May 15, a law officer had told the LHC that the anchorperson was released from jail after taking an undertaking in writing.
 His whereabouts however remained unknown.

-Subsequently, a first information report (FIR) of Imran’s alleged abduction was registered with Sialkot Civil Lines police on May 16 on the complaint of the anchorperson’s father, Muhammad Riaz.
+Subsequently, a first information report (FIR) of Riaz’s alleged abduction was registered with Sialkot Civil Lines police on May 16 on the complaint of the anchorperson’s father, Muhammad Riaz.

-The FIR was registered against “unidentified persons” and police officials for allegedly kidnapping Imran, invoking Section 365 (kidnapping or abducting with intent secretly and wrongfully to confine person) of the Pakistan Penal Code.
+The FIR was registered against “unidentified persons” and police officials for allegedly kidnapping Riaz, invoking Section 365 (kidnapping or abducting with intent secretly and wrongfully to confine person) of the Pakistan Penal Code.

 The journalist’s father had also filed a plea in the LHC for his recovery.